hyarlagadda/beautiful-jekyll/_posts/2017-01-03-Why-you-should-switch-to-Scala-from-Java.md

  **_val list = List(1, 2, 3, 4, 5)_**

  In scala during initialization we can define variable to be a variable (var) or a constant (val).
 Scala prefers Immutability whenever possible.
-So you can't reassign variable list to any thing else.
+So you can't reassign variable list to any thing else as it is a val.
 There is no need for **_new_** for creating List.
 We will discuss that later.

  **_val squaredList = list.map( x => x * x)_**

  We are calling a map method on list.
 A map operation on a collection executes function passed on every element of the collection and returns another collection.
-Here, we are passing a anonymous function **_x => x * x_** It takes each element and multiplies by itself (sqaure).
+Here, we are passing a anonymous function **_x => x * x_** It takes each element and multiplies by itself (square).

+ ### Conclusion
  Think about all the boiler plate code we had to write in Java for squaring a number (For loop and all).
 Also, you don't need semicolons for every statement.
 Anonymous functions make it easy to express developer intentions.

+ We haven't even scratched the surface of Scala.
+This is a gentle introduction to get your feet wet.